rvermeulen/java-development-container/README.md

 - Docker
 - Visual Studio Code + Remote - Container extension

-Clone this project and copy your sources to the `source` directory for development.
+Clone this project and copy your sources to the `sources` directory for development.